30 Mesmerizing Classic Book Retellings for 2023

 Circe

 The Odyssey is one of my all-time favorite books and I think I read Du’Laires Book of Greek Myths more than any other book when I was in middle school.
-Which means I ADORED Circe!
+I ADORED Circe because it has all my favorite things about Greek mythology but for adults!

 a thousand ships

-I absolutely loved this take on the traditional Greek stories surrounding the Trojan War.
+I loved this take on the traditional Greek stories surrounding the Trojan War.
 They are all told by the women in the mythology which is certainly a perspective that doesn’t get much play.
+From Amazonian warriors to Queens like Penelope, each of the famous female figures in Greek mythology gets their own moment in the son in this epic tale.

 Penelope’s chapters in particular had me laughing out loud.
 I highly recommend this classic retelling to Greek mythology lovers and lovers of adult fantasy books.